DavidMiles1925/printer_camera/README.md

 - I have documented the setup of the camera extensively in the [**Motion Camera Repo**](https://github.com/DavidMiles1925/motion_camera).
 Refer to this documentation to avoid duplication of efforts.

 ### Temperature Sensor: DS18B20

-`temp.py` to be tested independently before adding functionallity to `main.py`.

-Datasheet is included in the repository.

 #### One-Wire Interface